 4. More Celebrities Will Use TikTok to Reach Their Young Fans

 It has taken a while, but celebrities are now heading to TikTok.
-Some of the younger stars probably had TikTok accounts well before they gained their fame.
+Of course, some of the younger stars will have had TikTok accounts well before gaining their fame.

-Cosmopolitan lists 96 celebrities on the platform and they are definitely not all Generation Z. Even Arnold Schwarzenegger (former Mr. Olympia, Conan, Terminator, and Governor of California) has a TikTok account.
+Cosmopolitan lists 132 celebrities on the platform and they are certainly not all Generation Z. Even Arnold Schwarzenegger (former Mr. Olympia, Conan, Terminator, and Governor of California) has a TikTok account.

 5. Certain Songs Will Become Exceptionally Popular and Used to Back Multiple TikTok Videos

 Certain songs go viral on TikTok.
-In some cases, this is often years after the track initially gained popularity.
-This will continue in 2021, and many people will make videos backed by these popular tracks.
+This is often years after the track initially gained popularity in some cases.
+This will continue in 2022, and many people will make videos backed by these popular tracks.

-In some cases, these tracks will become popular because people use them for dance challenges.
+Often, these tracks become popular because people use them for dance challenges.

 6. Hashtag #memes Will Increase in Popularity